mayerrobert/jmurmel/murmel-langref.md

 ### +, -, \*, /, mod, rem, sqrt, log, log10, exp, expt

 The math operators accept numbers only.
-`log` only takes 1 argument,
-but otherwise should work similar to CL.
 All numeric operators return a double. eg. `(+ number number) -> double`.